 Hospital tanks are the best way to treat Fin Rot because the disease responds to treatment fairly slowly.
 It can take 1-2 weeks for inflamed or fuzzy fins to shed dead, infected material and heal enough for a fish to return to the main aquarium.

-When your hospital tank isn’t needed for a sick fish, it can always be ready for breeding, raising fish fry, or even live foods like Daphnia or Fairy Shrimp!
+When your hospital tank isn’t needed for sick freshwater fish, it can always be ready for breeding, raising fish fry, or even live foods like Daphnia or Fairy Shrimp.

 Fin Rot is only lethal if we allow it to spread.
 Inspect your fish daily for signs of injury – Fin Rot is usually obvious.
 Pay special attention to fish that are prone to squabbles or have long, flowing fins.

 So long as you leap into action with water changes and the right medication, your fish are sure to bounce back healthier than ever.

 Fin rot is a difficult disease to treat, especially in Betta fish and other pets with long fins.
 So here are a few more care tips on how to treat and prevent fin rot.

 Fin rot can be treated through the use of medications formulated to kill disease-causing bacteria and fungi.
 I’ve chosen several of the most effective to share with you in the above product section.

 Can Fish Survive Fin Rot?

 Most fish species can survive fin rot.
 But the longer the disease has to progress the harder it is.
 And even if the fish does survive its fins may be permanently damaged.
 Long-finned pets like Betta fish can have wounds that never fully heal if the disease makes it to the roots of the fin.
 So treating it quickly is very important.

 What Causes Fin Rot?